Modernising a frontend application with React, Redux and Storybook

 The team started to organize weekly ES6 katas using the Exercism platform.
 A few of us gathered at 4 pm and split into pairs.
 We then try to complete the kata suggested for the day, after 50 minutes we gathered again and we shared and discuss all the solutions.
 This helped a lot to get people comfortable with the new features introduced in ES6 and to some degree to get people excited about the new tech.

 Like most projects in ThoughtWorks, we do pair programming when we work on any piece of code that will eventually be deployed to production.
 This helped a lot.
 People with a few weeks on the code base will be able to teach people new to React how to get started and what worked for them.
 They will also help them to navigate the code base and share the patterns we were trying to follow, like the container vs presentation components pattern.

 We also organized a mobbing session where the whole team tried to solve a problem together.

 Creating a reusable UI component library

 As we were rewriting the different modules and creating new ones, we spotted and remove some inconsistencies in the UI.
-This was a joint effort between the BAs, QAs, Dev and UX people in the team.
+This was a joint effort between the BAs, QAs, Dev, and UX people in the team.

 Some things we did were having the business analysts referencing existing components in the user stories and even collaborating with UX and developers to set the names and purposes for new ones.

 Developing components and isolation and discussing how to test them with the QAs allowed us to create smaller stories and built bigger pieces of the UI in incremental steps.
 The caveat of this is that some stories didn't provide user value directly, they were technical tasks that helped us modernize the application incrementally.